Permalink to this page: https://hpc.cswp.cs.technion.ac.il/newton

 What is Newton?

 Newton is a Slurm based computational cluster.
-It is a group of servers that provide computational resources to the faculty’s undergraduate students.
+It is a group of servers that provide computational resources to researchers.

 What is Slurm?